 Pedro Barbeito: Paintings, 1996-2018

-The paintings in this exhibition were made between 1996-2018.
-They reflect my interest in a painting history where the medium continually redefines itself based on the technological and cultural forms of its time.
-These pieces, selected from five of the different series I’ve worked on over twenty-two years, present a range of merged themes: 16th century landscape painting with video game landscapes; news media images with Golden Age comic books; scientific imagery with Conceptual Art practices; Cubism with digital editing software; Zero Group strategies with imagery and architectures derived from cosmology and particle physics.
-I’m interested in how these worlds can coalesce, expanding the semiotics of space while reflecting the complexity of contemporary culture.
+The paintings in this exhibition, made between 1996–2018, reflect Pedro Barbeito’s interest in how technology and scientific innovation have informed art history and visual culture.
+By merging past and present forms of image making practices and genres he attempts to expand the semiotics of space while reflecting the complexity of contemporary culture.
+These pieces, selected from five of the different series he has worked on over twenty-two years, present a range of merged themes: sixteenth century landscape painting with video game landscapes; news media images with Golden Age comic books; scientific imagery with Conceptual Art practices; Cubism with digital editing software; Zero Group strategies with imagery and architectures derived from cosmology and particle physics.